mariamtee/StaffRetentionAnalyst/README.md

 In conclusion, addressing talent loss at The Augustin Group is vital to the company's success and growth.
 By using data-driven insights, the company can implement effective measures to improve employee retention, foster a healthier workplace environment, and achieve higher levels of productivity and organizational success.

+**Disclaimer:**
-**Disclaimer:** all names used in this analysis are fictional, data set downloaded from reliable training platform.
+All names used in this analysis are fictional, the data set was downloaded from a reliable training platform.